LydiaKip/LydiaKip/README.md

 - 👀 I’m interested in machine learning and ai.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on projects that will help me grow in machine learning and ai
-- 📫 How to reach me my eamil; lydiakip12@gmail.com
+- 📫 How to reach me my email; lydiakip12@gmail.com

 <!---
 LydiaKip/LydiaKip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.